waimea-aalee/300dtd-client-tracker-project/docs/4-review.md

 ### End-user

-I designed the app with my end user in mind
+I designed the app with my end user in mind, which is specifically for a builder.
+I made sure it's easy to use for them and has the necessary features, such as the clients, jobs and whether it's been billed and paid for

 ### Privacy

-Replace this text with notes about what you did during the project to address the implication - design features, etc.
+I made sure all the client information such as addresses and phone numbers remain private

 ---